 There is a report that this watermark also appears in wove paper.
 (Source 11)

-Type 2 [wove paper] title-page
+WM 2 [wove paper] title-page

-| This mark is found in the title-page of my
+| This mark is found in the title-page of both of

-copy.
+copies.
 A wreath with something inside (letter "R"?), with letters

 [added in 5 July 2008]